ShenChikai/Data-Structure/hw4/README.md

-# Student Info
 ## CSCI 104
 ## HW 4
-## Name: Denny Shen
+## Name: Chikai Shen
-## USC-ID: 2491547502
 ## E-mail: dennyshe@usc.edu

-##An implemented interpreter for the subset of BASIC parsed on HW2, and analyze the running time for some key operations.
+## An implemented interpreter for the subset of BASIC parsed on HW2, and analyze the running time for some key operations.

 # Instruction to get the Executable
 ## In the console, Write "make" to create the executable "hw4", and Run the executable by typing "./hw4 " followed by a .txt input file.
 Only correct syntax will be accepted.
 The executable will output whatever the input Commands are trying to do, and throw an exception and terminate the program if a error happened.